How often have you come across a website that looked great on desktop but was a disaster on mobile?

 Similar to typefaces, changes you make trickle down.
 Font size adjustments are only carried over to smaller screen sizes, but not vice versa.

 This means making font adjustments in mobile view will affect neither tablet nor desktop views.
-In the tablet and mobile views, you’ll see a message that your changes will not apply to larger view modes.
+You'll see a message in the tablet and mobile views that your changes will not apply to larger view modes.

-There is good reason for this.
+There is a good reason for this.
 Text that looks good on smaller screens won’t necessarily translate well onto bigger screens.
-The ability to adjust your text on different screen sizes without affecting other sizes ensures you can achieve the right look on any device.
+Adjusting your text on different screen sizes without affecting other sizes ensures you can achieve the right look on any device.

-Foleon lets you adjust padding around each of your elements so you can change how much space you want to have around your content.
+Foleon lets you adjust padding around each element so you can change how much space you want to have around your content.
 To do so, hover over the side of the column you wish to adjust until you see a green padding bar.

 Your cursor will turn into arrows that indicate which direction you should drag.
 Adjust the green bars accordingly to either widen or restrict the amount of padding you want for each column.
 You can do this on all four sides of a column.